Are you considering an overseas investment in U.S. real estate?

 Want to calculate returns quickly and easily?

-Wise investors choose Broker Associate Tom Dunlap and the Haro/Dunlap Team for his market knowledge, professional experience, and dedication to client service.
+Wise investors choose Broker Associate Tom Dunlap and his team for their market knowledge, professional experience, and dedication to client service.

 A long time San Diego resident, Tom makes it his business to know what every segment of the San Diego area real estate market is doing at all times.
 When you tell him your wants and needs, he’ll guide you straight to properties that meet your criteria.